David North (character): Weapon X

 Fueled by the betrayal, Nord became one of Germany's most efficient covert operatives.
-In the 1960s, his exploits caught the attention of the C.I.A., who offered him a spot in the clandestine Team X. He agreed, and at this time, changed his name to David North.
-As a part of Team X, he was one of the several mutant operatives the government experimented on and exploited.
-Each member unknowingly received false memory implants, and North received a slight healing factor culled from Logan's D.N.A..
-North's immediate team consisted of three field agents: North, Logan (who later became Wolverine), and Victor Creed (who later became Sabretooth).
-The mutant teleporter John Wraith, also referred to as Kestrel, served as the team's intelligence man and extractor.
-At this time, North began wearing his signature yellow and black faceplate.
+In the 1960s, his exploits attract the attention of the C.I.A., who offered him a spot in the clandestine Team X. He agrees, and at this time, changes his name to David North.
+As a part of Team X, North is one of the several mutant operatives the government experimented on and exploited.
+Each member unknowingly received false memory implants, and North received a slight healing factor culled from Logan's DNA.
+North's immediate team consists of three field agents: North, Logan (who later became Wolverine), and Victor Creed (who later became Sabretooth).
+The mutant teleporter John Wraith, also referred to as Kestrel, serves as the team's intelligence man and extractor.
+At this time, North begins wearing his signature yellow and black faceplate.

-On a mission in East Germany, both Creed and Logan were badly injured.
-Rather than follow protocol and leave them, North dragged them to the extraction point.
-Cornered by Andreas Nord, now an assassin, North saved his teammates the only way he could: killing his only brother.
-Because of this incident, Logan holds North in very high regard.
+On a mission in East Germany, both Creed and Logan are badly injured.
+Rather than follow protocol and leave them, North brings them to the extraction point.
+Cornered by Andreas Nord (his brother), now an assassin, North saves his teammates by killing him.
+Because of this incident, Logan holds North in high regard.

 Another mission saw the three agents confront Omega Red in Berlin.
-They succeeded in stealing the carbonadium synthesizer, which was necessary for the Russian to control his death factor pheromone.
-Taking down the psychopathic Omega Red was not as easy.
-In the chaos, Creed panicked, killing Janice Hollenback, the C.I.A. mole they were attempting to rescue.
-The team then escaped by jumping from a ten-story window.
-The synthesizer was thought lost, and a rift formed between Creed and Logan due to Creed's actions on the mission.
+They succeed in stealing the carbonadium synthesizer, which Omega Red needs to sustain himself.
+In the ensuing battle, the synthesizer is thought lost, and a rift forms between Creed and Logan due to Creed's actions on the mission.
 Unbeknownst to the agency, Logan had recovered the synthesizer and hid it.
-North suspected as much at the time but did not know for sure.
 (Note: As told in flashbacks in X-Men #5 and Wolverine vol. 2 #60.)

-By the early 1970s, Team X was summarily disbanded.
-However, the team's agents were captured by Weapon X to be used as test subjects.
-When Logan underwent the adamantium bonding, he went on a murderous rampage, allowing North and the others to escape.
-Around this time, North inexplicably lost his powers.
-Undaunted, North continued to work in espionage as a mercenary using the trade name Maverick.
-The inspiration for the name had come from a conversation in which North boasted that he neither trusted nor needed anyone, to which Logan responded, "A regular maverick, eh?"
+By the early 1970s, Team X is summarily disbanded.
+However, the team's agents are captured by Weapon X to be used as test subjects.
+After Logan has adamantium bound to his skeleton, he goes on a murderous rampage, allowing North and the others to escape.
+Around this time, North inexplicably loses his powers.
+Undaunted, North continues to work in espionage as a mercenary under the name Maverick.